-- Once application is sent universities communicate directly with students.
-Students must ensure they keep on top of communication and are aware of any action they need to take.
-Sometimes universities may include conditions as part of the offer. - Be aware that some universities will use interviews, assessments or student portfolios as part of their selection procedure.
-They will be clear about this to the student. - Once students have received offers they will need to pick their firm and insurance choices.
+- Universities communicate directly with students. - They must keep checking UCAS and their email for communication and take any action needed.
+Sometimes universities may include conditions as part of the offer. - Be aware that some universities will use interviews, assessments, auditions or student portfolios as part of their selection procedure.
+They will communicate this to the student. - Once students have received offers, they will need to pick their firm and insurance choices.
 They MUST take into consideration their predicted grades and MUST ensure the insurance choice is a lower offer than their firm choice.

-UCAS Key Dates
+UCAS Key Dates UCAS

-- ▶ 15th October Early entry deadline - 3rd October UCAS Conservatoires (Music ONLY) (Dance, Drama and Musical Theatre check individual deadlines) - 25th January General entry deadline - All applications completed by 11th November to guarantee meeting the UCAS deadline.
+- 2nd October UCAS Conservatoires (Music ONLY) (Dance, Drama and Musical Theatre check individual deadlines) - ► 15th October Early entry deadline - ► 31st January General entry deadline - All applications completed by 15th December to guarantee meeting the UCAS deadline.